Oracle problems as communication tasks and optimization of quantum algorithms: Preliminaries

 \item More generally, Fano's inequality provides a relation between the probability of success and the mutual information.
 Assuming that $J$ has the uniform distribution, the probability of success $p_s$ is bounded from above according to:

 Thus, low mutual information implies low probability of success.
 Conversely, mutual information also provides a lower bound on the probability of success:

 \item In what follows, we focus on the mutual information $ I \left( J; Y \right) $ as our chosen measure of performance.
 Since step \ref{output} does not affect the mutual information, we shall mostly ignore it from now on.
-For further discussion and computations regarding the probability of success, including a proof of \eqref{reverse_Fano}, see Section 2 of the supplementary material. \end{enumerate}
+For further discussion and computations regarding the probability of success, including a proof of \eqref{reverse_Fano}, see \Cref{app:prob}. \end{enumerate}

 Let us emphasize an important point: the problem setting already determines step \ref{query} (up to choosing the total number of qubits $n$); step \ref{measure} is always the same if we measure all qubits, which we can do without losing generality (we may simply ignore some bits of the measured bit string); and for any choice of steps \ref{init}, \ref{V} and \ref{W}, there is an obvious choice for step \ref{output}.
 Moreover, we can always choose $ \ket{\psi_0} = \ket{0}^{\otimes n} $ and ``absorb'' the change in the initial state into $V$.
-In other words, the various possible ``reasonable'' quantum algorithms for a given single-query oracle problem essentially differ in the value of $n$ and their pre- and post- query gates, $V$ and $W$.
+In other words, the various possible ``reasonable'' quantum algorithms for a given single-query oracle problem essentially differ in the value of $n$ and their pre- and post-query gates, $V$ and $W$.
 In the next section we show how to choose the optimal post-query unitary $W$ as well, given fixed choices for $n$ and $V$.